Arthur Mafokate: Allegations of unlawful enrichment at SAMRO

 After his removal in 2018 as a board member, in 2019 the Southern African Music Rights Organisation (SAMRO) sued Mafokate for unlawful enrichment.
 According to the lawsuit, Mafokate and a number of other members of the leadership of SAMRO overpaid themselves by more than R1.6 million rand.
 Mafokate himself was allegedly irregularly overpaid by R84 000.

 SAMRO later become the centre of a scandal regarding the underpayment of royalties to artists, much of which took place during Mafokate's time working for the organisation.

 Misappropriation of lottery funds

 On 13 January 2023, Mafokate was alleged to be involved in the misappropriation of R56m in community development funds from the National Lotteries Commission.
 The Special Investigating Unit (SIU) obtained a preservation order to freeze a plot, a farm and three luxury properties linked to the alleged corruption, valued at R53m, one of which belonged to Mafokate.

 Personal life

-Arthur Mafokate has two children, A.J Mafokate and Owami Mafokate who are both in the entertainment industry.
+Arthur Mafokate has four children, A.J Mafokate and Owami Mafokate, Onalenna Mafokate and Kelello Mafokate who are both in the entertainment industry.
 Owami's mother is Queen Sisoko and was a lead member of the group Abashante, which was signed to Mofokate's 999 record label.